 The PUEO (Partnerships in Unlimited Educational Opportunities) Program utilizes the facilities and human resources at Punahou for a seven-year educational experience of summer school classes, small group mentoring and academic year group activities.

 Summer school courses address individual student needs in the disciplines of reading, writing and mathematics.
 PUEO kumu (teachers/mentors) are recent graduates from Punahou and other private and public schools.
-Each kumu is responsible for five PUEO scholars and works with their respective groups to improve study skills in the various content areas.
+Each kumu is responsible for seven PUEO scholars and works with their respective groups to improve study skills in the various content areas.

 Students and kumu plan and deliver a short presentation of their own choice to their peers.
 Student choices have included storytelling, hula, poetry reading, magic and singing.
 This oral practice is modeled after the Lakeside Educational Enrichment Program (LEEP) in Seattle, Washington.

-Students visit four higher-education campuses on O`ahu during the six-week summer program.
+Students visit four higher-education campuses on O`ahu during the five-week summer program.
 Each institution is selected based on degree programs offered, size of student body, location of campus and physical proximity to the PUEO neighborhood schools.
 College counselors and tour guides answer questions about dormitory life, admissions, financial aid and extracurricular activities available.

 Relationships formed during the summer are maintained and strengthened through PUEO academic year events.
 Group activities are centered on curricular content areas and are designed as gathering moments, service and fun.
 Examples include: